 Energy Navigators participate in a ten-session training that helps them understand their own energy use and make progress towards their goals, and prepares them to help others in the community with their goals.
 Energy Navigator trainee selection is based on an applicant’s ability to attend the training sessions, and their capacity and interest in helping others.

-Trainings will be held on Thursday evenings from 6-8 pm, beginning March 16th, at Cooperative Extension of Tompkins County, 615 Willow Ave, Ithaca.
+Trainings are held once a week at Cooperative Extension of Tompkins County, 615 Willow Ave, Ithaca, or at other homes and places around the community.
 See below for a list of training topics.

 Energy Navigators is a program of Get Your GreenBack Tompkins with the support of Cooperative Extension of Tompkins County.